lee-zhg/install-OKD-centos7-ibmcloud/README.md

 1. Open file `terraform.tfvars` in your preferred file editor.

+### Generate SSH Keys

+With proper SSH key configuration, you can access your `Virtual Server` instance in `IBM Cloud` without userid and password, after it's provisioned.

+You pass the SSH key information to the Terraform configuration in the next section.

+If you already have SSH private and public key pair, by default, the public key and private key can be found in the directory `~/.ssh`.
+For example, `~/.ssh/id_rsa.pub` and `~/.ssh/id_rsa`.

+To generate the private and public key pair, follow the instruction [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+If the private and public key pair is not saved in the default folder `~/.ssh`, the file `variables.tf` must be modified accordingly.

 ### Configure Terraform for IBM Cloud

 Terraform communicates with the IBM Cloud via REST API.
 You must provide minimal connection information for Terraform to communicate with IBM Cloud.